cdn77/debugr/README.md

 npm --no-git-tag-version --force version <major|minor|patch>
 ```

-Next, commit your changnes and push the new commits to the repository;
+Next, commit your changes and push the new commits to the repository;
 any packages with updated version in `package.json` will be automatically
 published to NPM.